 |* Cooling time for corn-on-the-cob is twice the time of blanching.|

-As soon as blanching are completed, cool vegetables thoroughly by plunging in cold running water or ice.
+After blanching, cool vegetables immediately by plunging in cold running water or ice for the same time used in blanching (corn-on-the-cob takes twice as long).
+Stir vegetables several times during cooling.
 A properly blanched vegetable is brightly colored all the way through, when sliced with a knife.
-Cooling vegetables should take the same amount of time as blanching.

 Print and share